XV Pairs Sudoku by Philip Newman

 or solve online (using SudokuPad)

-Rules: Insert a number from 1 to 6 into each white cell so that no number repeats in any row, column, or bold region.
+Rules: Standard Sudoku rules: Insert a number from 1 to 9 into each cell so that no number repeats in any row, column, or bold region.
+Also, all arrows must be connected in a single cycle traveling around the grid; the number placed in each arrow indicates the number of cells away the next arrow visited in the cycle is.